 Certain disorders, infections, and surgical procedures can cause malabsorption.

-Malabsorption causes diarrhea, weight loss, and bulky, extremely foul-smelling stools.
+Malabsorption causes diarrhea, weight loss, and bulky, foul-smelling stools.

 The diagnosis is based on typical symptoms along with stool tests and sometimes a biopsy of the lining of the small intestine.